xjzi/compression/src/huffman/README.md

 	}
 }
 ```
-There is redundant information in this format because if there's a non null value, there can't be any children.
-In the binary format, a single bit marks whether there will be children or a value.
-The tree would serialize to the following string of bits, with annotations for clarity.
+The tree would serialize to the following string of bits, with text and indentation for clarity.
 ```
 has value: 0
 	left